telerik/blazor-docs/components/checkbox/overview.md

 # Checkbox Overview

-The Checkbox component allows you to add more customizable checkboxes to your Blazor application.
+The <a href="https://www.telerik.com/blazor-ui/checkbox" target="_blank">Blazor Checkbox component</a> allows you to add more customizable checkboxes to your application.
 It maintains the behavior of the standard HTML checkbox and provides checked, unchecked and [indeterminate]({%slug checkbox-indeterminate-state%}) states.

 To use a Telerik Checkbox for Blazor